drahosj/308labs/lab-06/lab6.md

 - A local domain socket with print jobs sent as network packets
 - Any other combination or method you feel best solves the problem

 This a very open ended problem and there is no one right way to solve it.
-Some of the solutions might be more efficient others may be easier or simpler while others yet might be more extendable if the server was used in a real system.
+Some of the solutions might be more efficient, others may be easier or simpler, while others yet might be more extendable if the server was used in a real system.
 Use what you have learned from this lab and what you feel most comfortable with to solve this problem.
 Note that with some solutions you can turn the print server into a multiple writer problem.
 If you choose to do this you will need to ensure that you properly protect any shared memory that all the writers will use.

 ## Print Server Client Library
 Users of your print server should not have to worry about your internal implementation of the print server when they are writing software.
 Instead they should be able to include a single header file and link against your pre-compiled library.
 Provided in the `src\libprintserver` directory of the git repository is a header file called `print_server_client.h`.
 Write a statically link library that provides this public API called `libprintserver.so`.
 Your library must implement all of the function prototypes listed in `print_server_client.h` and will do all IPC calls to the print server daemon.